taiyuechain/docs/docs/source/taiyuepublic/Mining.md

 true
 ```

 Note that mining for real TRUE only makes sense if you are in sync with the network (since you mine on top of the consensus block).
-Therefore the truechain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with `miner.stop()`.
+Therefore the taipublicchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with `miner.stop()`.

 In order to earn TRUE you must have your **coinbase** address set.
 This coinbase defaults to your [primary account](https://github.com/taiyuechain/taipublicchain/wiki/Managing-your-accounts).
-If you don't have an coinbase address, then `Getrue --mine` or `Getrue --minefruit`will not start up.
+If you don't have an coinbase address, then `taipublic --mine` or `taipublic --minefruit`will not start up.

 You can set your coinbase on the command line:

 ```
-taipublic --coinbase '0xa4d8e9cae4d04b093aac82e6cd355b6b963fb7ff' --mine 2>> getrue.log
+taipublic --coinbase '0xa4d8e9cae4d04b093aac82e6cd355b6b963fb7ff' --mine 2>> taipublic.log
 ```

 or

 ```
-taipublic --coinbase '0xa4d8e9cae4d04b093aac82e6cd355b6b963fb7ff' --minefruit 2>> getrue.log
+taipublic --coinbase '0xa4d8e9cae4d04b093aac82e6cd355b6b963fb7ff' --minefruit 2>> taipublic.log
 ```

 You can reset your coinbase on the console too: